Same-sex marriage in Guerrero: Background

 On 12 June 2015, the Supreme Court of Justice of the Nation ruled that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
 The court based its decision on Articles 1 and 4 of the Constitution of Mexico.
 Article 1 of the Constitution states that "any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.", while Article 4 respects matrimonial equality: "Man and woman are equal under the law.
 The law shall protect the organization and development of the family".

 The first same-sex marriage in Guerrero was announced for 28 September 2013, but did not actually occur until 5 June 2014 in the town of Teloloapan, witnessed by Mayor Ignacio Valladares.
 Valladares approved the couple's request for a marriage license based on the Supreme Court's 2012 ruling that prohibiting same-sex marriage is unconstitutional.
-However, the Civil Code of Guerrero does not allow for same-sex marriage.
+However, the Civil Code of Guerrero did not allow for same-sex marriage at the time.
 Lawyers for the state declared the marriage "illegal and void" and indicated that Valladares could be prosecuted.
 On 20 December 2014, a same-sex marriage ceremony was held in the city of Chilapa de Álvarez though the civil marriage was conducted in Iztapalapa in Mexico City.
 The couple expressed that they felt it was important for them to have a celebration complete with rings from their godparents, vows, and a toast with their friends and families in the city where they live and work, to help other same-sex couples gain societal acceptance.